EBay stalking scandal

-The eBay stalking scandal was a campaign conducted in 2019 by eBay employees and contractors.
+The eBay stalking scandal was a campaign conducted in 2019 by eBay and contractors.
 The scandal involved the aggressive stalking and harassment of two e-commerce bloggers, Ina and David Steiner, who wrote frequent commentary about eBay on their website EcommerceBytes.
-Seven employees pleaded guilty to charges involving criminal conspiracies.
-The accused employees included two members of eBay’s executive leadership team.
+Seven eBay employees pleaded guilty to charges involving criminal conspiracies.
+The seven employees included two senior members of eBay’s corporate security team.
+Two members of eBay's Executive Leadership Team who were implicated in the scandal were not charged.

+Background

 EcommerceBytes

-EcommerceBytes was founded in 1999, four years after eBay was founded.
+EcommerceBytes is an online newsletter and e-commerce trade publication founded in 1999, four years after eBay was founded.
 Initially called AuctionBytes, the website offered advice to buyers in the early days of internet commerce.
 In the years after its founding, the website became a resource for sellers on a number of platforms, from Etsy to Amazon, a kind of trade publication for anyone whose business is selling items online.
 It is read primarily by sellers, but also by some corporate staff, including some who posted comments on their website.
 The website not only offers advice, but also critiques of the corporate and policy changes at eBay and other e-commerce platforms.
 For example, in April 2019, Ina Steiner reported there that eBay's then-CEO Devin Wenig was paid 152 times more than the typical eBay employee.

-Activist Investor Requests Changes
+Investor requests changes

-In January 2019, Elliott Management, an activist hedge fund, purchased a significant investment in eBay.
+In January 2019, Elliott Management, a hedgefund, purchased a significant investment in eBay.
 They sent a letter to its board of directors requesting changes, such as replacing the CEO, saying that eBay "as a public-company investment has underperformed both its peers and the market for a prolonged period of time."
 This was interpreted as placing additional demands on eBay management to produce results, leading to an atmosphere of heightened stress throughout the company.

-EcommerceBytes was not the only source of criticism; Wenig was also concerned about a Twitter account named Fidomaster.
-(The Steiners had no connection to or knowledge of this Twitter user.)